-Xuan Li is an Assistant Professor of Psychology at NYU Shanghai, and is an affiliated member of NYU-ECNU Institute for Social Development, and Department of Applied Psychology, NYU Steinhardt School of Culture, Education, and Human Development.
-Prior to joining NYU Shanghai, she was research associate at German Youth Institute (Deutsches Jugendinstitut), Munich, Germany .
-She holds a PhD and a MPhil in Social and Developmental Psychology from University of Cambridge, and undergraduate degrees in Germanistik and Psychology from Peking University.
+Xuan Li is an Assistant Professor of Psychology at NYU Shanghai.
+She is also an affiliated member of the NYU-ECNU Institute for Social Development at NYU Shanghai and the Department of Applied Psychology at the NYU Steinhardt School of Culture, Education, and Human Development.
+Prior to joining NYU Shanghai, she was a research associate at the German Youth Institute (Deutsches Jugendinstitut) in Munich, Germany.

-Professor Li ’s research focuses on fatherhood, parent-child interactions and relationships, and children and adolescents’ socioemotional development in contemporary Chinese societies.
+Li ’s research focuses on fatherhood, parent-child interactions and relationships, and children and adolescents’ socioemotional development in contemporary Chinese societies.
 She is also interested in general issues pertaining to human development, family research, and gender studies.
-She has authored several book chapters on family and parent-child relations in China, and her work has appeared in interdisciplinary journals such as Cross-Cultural Research and China Quarterly.
-She is currently completing a monograph Chinese Fatherhood: Ideals, Involvement, Interactions, and Influences, to be published by Routledge.
+She has authored several book chapters and peer-reviewed articles on family and parent-child relations in China and is currently completing a monograph Chinese Fatherhood: Ideals, Involvement, Interactions, and Influences, to be published by Routledge.

 Li a participant in the Pujiang Talent Program (2017-2019) from Shanghai Administration of Foreign Expert Affairs and a recipient of the John & Beatrice Whiting Memorial Award for Outstanding Student in Cross-Cultural Studies, Society for Cross-Cultural Research (2012).
-She is affiliated to professional bodies such as Society for Research on Child Development and International Association of Cross-Cultural Psychology, and had served on the Student Advisory Committee of International Society for Interpersonal Acceptance-Rejection from 2012 to 2015.
+She is affiliated with professional bodies such as the Society for Research on Child Development and the International Association of Cross-Cultural Psychology, and has served on the Student Advisory Committee of the International Society for Interpersonal Acceptance-Rejection from 2012 to 2015.
 She has also served as a peer reviewer for academic journals and conferences such as the International Journal of Psychology; Journal of Child and Family Studies, Journal of Family Psychology; and the Society for Research on Child Development Biennial Conference (2017, 2019).